Coding Interview Time Management: Two Bottlenecks

 The larger preparation system

 Coding interview time management is one piece of a larger preparation system.
-Pattern identification, mental dry-running, and pressure testing connect to the same foundation.
-Depth-first understanding makes speed a byproduct.
+Pattern reading, mental dry running, and pressure testing connect to the same foundation.
+Depth first understanding makes speed a byproduct.

 For the complete preparation framework, including how to sequence your study across 90 days and which patterns to prioritize by company, see the FAANG coding interview preparation playbook.

 Six months ago, you opened a problem and spent the first 15 minutes deciding where to start.
 The timer felt like an enemy.
-After training identification speed and building the dry-running habit, you open the same problem.
+After training yourself to spot patterns faster and building the dry running habit, you open the same problem.
 Maximum overlap signals register in 30 seconds.
 Two minutes of tracing confirms the algorithm works.
 Coding starts at minute 8 with a plan that already handles the edge cases.
 Timer shows 37 minutes remaining.
 You didn't type any faster.
 You just stopped burning time on the phases that happen before the code.

-The free Arrays course and Singly Linked List course cover 63 lessons, 85 problems, and 15 patterns with full identification training and Interview Mode access.
+The free Arrays course and Singly Linked List course let you practice spotting patterns quickly and mental dry running with Interview Mode access on every problem.
 Codeintuition's full learning path covers 16 courses and 75+ patterns at $79.99/year.
 Start with the free courses and see what trained pacing feels like before the clock starts running.

-Start with brute force.
-Code the O(n²) naive solution, state its time complexity out loud, and then look for optimization signals.
-The brute-force implementation often reveals the pattern because you can see which step is redundant.
+O(n²) naive solution, state its time complexity out loud, and then look for optimization signals.
+The brute force implementation often reveals the pattern because you can see which step is redundant.